 When identical services (i.e. with the same original\network\id, transport\stream\id and service\id triplet) are received on different frequencies (obtained from different transmitters or generated by the MATV system), the receiver should present to the user all of the instances of the service (i.e. including duplicates).
 In the channel list, the position associated with the lowest ordinal number should be given to the service with the best QoS.
-(In case of equivalent QoS, this position shall be assigned to the service first discovered).
 Extra instances of services should be regrouped at the end of the list.